Banksia

 Banksia has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 25 such projects that could impact this particular area.
-Among these key projects are Northern Georges River Submain Upgrade, Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, and 570 Princes Highway Co-Living Development.
-The following list details those projects likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 25 projects that could impact the area.
+Notable projects include Northern Georges River Submain Upgrade, Fox Lane Rockdale, 588-592 Princes Highway Mixed-Use Development, and 570 Princes Highway Co-Living Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.